Code-Institute-Submissions/OnlineCookbook/README.md

 I manually tested my get_counts function by comparing the count on my home page with the number of recipes in my database.
 I also wrote an automated test for this, to ensure the function worked correctly.
 The automated test was split into two parts, with two separate test recipe objects, with different names and counts.
 I used a variety of differences to ensure the function was working correctly, and used the *assertEqual* method for the correct response, and also included an incorrect response with the *assertNotEqual*.

+I manually tested the 'insert_recipe' function, by adding a recipe to the database via. the app.
+I could tell that it worked by searching for the recipe under the relevant categories - my name and the cuisine.